 What happens if I am late picking my child up?

 Please always phone the Pre-School if you know you are going to be late.
 It can be very upsetting for a child if their parent does not turn up when they are expecting them.
-We have set procedures to follow if a parent or notified replacement does not pick the child up on time, (see our Policies page).
+We have set procedures to follow if a parent or notified replacement does not pick the child up on time.
 We will never allow a child to leave the Pre-School on their own or with a person whom the parent has not notified to us in advance.

 Can I change which, and how many sessions my child attends mid-term?

 We aim to be as flexible as we can in accommodating your needs.
 Assuming there are spare spaces in the sessions into which you want to swap, we will always allow you to change.
 A change can be permanent, or for just a few occasions, for example to fit around holidays.

 I would like to send my child to your Pre-School, but I can't afford the fees.
 Is there anything you can do?

 Corfe Castle Charity offer anonymous help with funding to qualifying families.
 Please ask to talk to the Pre-School Leader or Administrator to discuss this in confidence.